 - If your belt has a metal buckle, or your shoes have heels, take them off and put them in a security tray.

 - Place liquid containers in a clear, resealable plastic bag, within your hand baggage.
 Remember each liquid can’t be more than 100ml.
+Exemptions will be made for: medication, baby milk/foods and special dietary requirements to be used during

 Like all countries, we have rules about what you can and can’t bring with you.
 Everyone who arrives must pass through customs, so please check the list below beforehand.
 Some items can result in fines or, in cases such as narcotic drugs, imprisonment.